“Himalayan Shilajit” gets talked about as if it’s the gold standard.

 That’s one of the reasons we focus on Altai.

 Not because it’s the only good source, but because it’s one we trust, and one that allows for reliable, repeatable quality.
+If you want to see what that looks like in practice, you can view our Altai Shilajit here.

 Putting “Himalayan” Into Perspective